 Due to FERPA and other privacy guidelines, the CARE Team may not be able to provide detailed follow-up regarding a case.

-It is also important to note, just because a behavior is annoying, rude, etc. it does not always mean that the Student Conduct Code (WAC 132H-125) has been violated.
+It is also important to note, just because a behavior is annoying, rude, etc. it does not always mean that the Student Conduct Code (WAC 132H-126) has been violated.
 The CARE Team strives to uphold the rights, dignity, and due process of all members of the BC community.
-If you have any questions please contact the Dean of Student Success at Kathleen.firstname.lastname@example.org.